 Can You Live in an RV Full Time in Hawaii?

 You can camp at different state parks or private campgrounds, but Hawaii doesn’t let people set up permanent residency in an RV.
-This means that living in an RV full-time in Hawaii is doable if you keep moving around, but it can be tough because of the strict rules.
+Living in an RV full-time is extremely difficult in Hawaiʻi because state law prohibits overnight vehicle habitation on public property, and most legal overnight options require permits at designated campgrounds.

 Rules and Regulations for RVing in Hawaii